 Della Marsan is in her seventh season at Jansen Dance Project where she enjoys teaching Dance and Musical Theatre to students of all ages.
 Della is currently a dancer in Collective Soles Dance, and she previously spent two seasons at Columbus Dance Theatre under the direction of Tim Veach.
 Della received her training at BalletMet Dance Academy in Columbus, Ohio and American Repertory Ballet’s Princeton Ballet School.
 She has been delighted to perform in numerous contemporary and classical works and work with choreographers such as Troy and Kristen Jansen, Juan Rodriguez, Merry Lynn Morris, Tim Veach, Kennet Oberly, April Berry and Stella Kane.
 Della has also danced with Shoes At The Door modern dance company and is a featured dancer in the Collective Soles Arts Group annual productions of Goin’ Nuts! and the Nutcracker.

-Audrey Richter has been teaching dance to students of all levels throughout Central Florida and is in her fourth season as an instructor at the Jansen Dance Project.
-She is also a dancer in Collective Soles Dance.
+Audrey Richter has been teaching dance to students of all levels throughout Central Florida and is in her fifth season as an instructor at the Jansen Dance Project.
+She is also a dancer in Collective Soles Dance Company, and the director of Collective Soles Youth Ensemble.
 Audrey graduated from the University of South Florida with a BFA in Dance Performance.
 During her time at USF, Audrey danced in numerous faculty pieces as well as works by guest choreographers, Claudia Lavista and Rick McCullough.
 Audrey also performed in the USF recreation of Bill T. Jones’ Serenade/ The Proposition, Talley Beatty’s Come and Get the Beauty of it Hot and as “The Chosen One” in Doug Varone’s Sacre du Printemps.
 She has studied and performed internationally in Paris, France; Tunisia, Africa and Montreal, Canada.
 Audrey has danced professionally with DRIP of Orlando, Florida, and Adin & Ferguson Dance Theatre.

 Troy began his training when he was six under the tutelage of Camille Sanfilippo at the Westbury Academy of Dance in Westbury, NY.
 Professionally he has performed with the Bay Area Dance Co.(director), Columbus Dance Theatre, Atlanta Ballet, Sound F/X Tap Co. (director), Florida Orchestra,Tampa Bay Master Choral, BalletMet Columbus, JazzMet Dance Company, Opera Columbus, the Pan American Games, and with the late-great Frank Sinatra and the Yvonne Parente Theatre Company.